Disney Throwback

 If there wasn’t enough chaos on opening day, the filming of Dateline Disneyland surely added to the fun.
 This live broadcast aired on ABC and was hosted by Art Linkletter, Bob Cummings, and Ronald Reagan.
 The special was 90 minutes and was the largest and most complex live broadcast at the time!
 From 7:30 PM to 9:00 PM, 90 million Americans watched from their homes as the Happiest Place on Earth celebrated its opening day.

-More on Kait Around The Kingdom: 2017: A Year In Review
+More on Kait Around The Kingdom: The History of Magic Kingdom's Nighttime Spectaculars

 With the help of 29 cameras, ABC covered Disneyland’s Adventureland, Tomorrowland, Frontierland, Fantasyland, and Main Street U.S.A.
 They also aired Walt Disney’s dedication to Disneyland, the opening day parade, and more.
 With miles of cords and lots of moving parts to bring this production to life, it was quite chaotic behind the scenes!